Why and How to Sleep More? Self-Improvement 20

 If you are one of those unfortunate people who have problems sleeping, then you should make fix it.
 Sleeping is so important that before you attempt any other willpower feats fix your sleeping pattern.

 I know some people who have to resort to sleeping pills often or even daily.
 Sleeping pills are not an optimal solution.
-Science shows that there’s a difference between being knocked out by pills and natural sleep.
+Science of sleep shows that there’s a difference between being knocked out by pills and natural sleep.

 Sleep is that golden chain that ties health and our bodies together – Thomas Dekker